Gourieff/comfyui-reactor-node/README.md

 ## Troubleshooting

-**I. (For Windows users) If you still cannot build Insightface for some reasons or just don't want to install Visual Studio or VS C++ Build Tools - do the following:**
+<a name="insightfacebuild">**I. (For Windows users) If you still cannot build Insightface for some reasons or just don't want to install Visual Studio or VS C++ Build Tools - do the following:**

 1. Download and put [prebuilt Insightface package](https://github.com/Gourieff/sd-webui-reactor/raw/main/example/insightface-0.7.3-cp310-cp310-win_amd64.whl) into the stable-diffusion-webui (or SD.Next) root folder (where you have "webui-user.bat" file)
 2. From stable-diffusion-webui (or SD.Next) root folder run CMD and `.\venv\Scripts\activate`